Skip to main content

 WORKDIR /mydir

-RUN apt-get update && apt-get install -y curl python
+RUN apt-get update && apt-get install -y curl python3

 # Replacing CMD with ENTRYPOINT